andreyka26-git/andreyka26-git.github.io/_posts/2026-06-08-ssl--tls--mtls-for-system-design-in-simple-words.md

 We see the main benefit of asymmetric encryption: we don’t have problems sharing the key, as the public key is very safe to distribute.
 But on the other hand, it is extremely slow for encryption and needs more CPU and time compared to symmetric encryption.

+Note: Elliptic curve public/private keys cannot be used for encryption, only for signatures (ECDSA) or shared-key derivation (ECDHE).